 Choose Morningstar Investor if:

-- You want a structured, repeatable framework for evaluating stocks
+- You want a structured, repeatable frame for evaluating stocks

-- You prefer institutional-grade analysis from a consistent methodology
+- You prefer institutional-grade analysis from one methodology

-- You are building a long-term portfolio and care about fair value and competitive moats
+- You are building a long-term book and care about fair value and moats

 - You want to spend less ($249/year vs. $299/year)